TheGreatfpmK/CAV23-POMDP-benchmark/README.md

 ### Parts of the source code relevant to the paper

 The following are selected parts of the source code relevant to the algorithms discussed in the paper:
-- `paynt/synthesizer/synthesizer_pomdp.py`: contains the main loop of the inductive synthesis of FSCs (method `strategy_iterative`) as well as the integrated SAYNT algorithm (method `iterative_storm_loop`)
+- `paynt/synthesizer/synthesizer_pomdp.py`: contains the main loop of the inductive synthesis of FSCs (method `strategy_iterative`) as well as the integrated SAYNT algorithm (method `iterative_storm_loop`).
-- `paynt/quotient/storm_pomdp_control.py`: implements communication with Storm (i.e. the belief exploration) via Python bindings, necessary for the integrated SAYNT mehod; additionally, it contains methods for extracting the FSCs
+- `paynt/quotient/storm_pomdp_control.py`: implements communication with Storm (i.e. the belief exploration) via Python bindings, necessary for the integrated SAYNT mehod; additionally, it contains methods for extracting the FSCs.
-`storm/src/storm-pomdp/modelchecker/BeliefExplorationPomdpModelChecker.cpp`: this module contains methods that steer the exploration of the belief space and allow to extract FSC from the belief MDP; additionally, it contains the interactive belief explorer required for the integrated SAYNT algorithm
+- `storm/src/storm-pomdp/modelchecker/BeliefExplorationPomdpModelChecker.cpp`: this module contains methods that steer the exploration of the belief space and allow to extract FSC from the belief MDP; additionally, it contains the interactive belief explorer required for the integrated SAYNT algorithm.
-`storm/src/storm-pomdp/builder/BeliefMdpExplorer.cpp`: this module is responsible for the construction of the belief MDP
+- `storm/src/storm-pomdp/builder/BeliefMdpExplorer.cpp`: the module is responsible for the construction of the belief MDP.

 ## Models